Who Won The Lottery?

 In that turbulence and icing there was no way that we were going to fly on one engine, let alone land safely so shutting the motor on that side down wasn’t really an option- quick decision time and a look out my window confirmed that it was most

 likely the engine intake de-ice system that had decided to become an electric fire rather than a heated mat.
 I’d quickly pulled the relevant circuit breakers in the darkness behind me and the fire stopped.

-With both engines turning we were able to get above the freezing level and back home.
+turning we were able to get above the freezing level and back home.
 But it was close, very close.

 Later examination showed that a twenty dollar current limiter had changed it’s job description and that was just the way it was flogging ancient aircraft in cargo fit around Europe’s wintery night skies.

 My musing ended as the door softly opened and a body softly sat on the cushion in the corner.
 A cigarette lighter flared briefly, then, "You ‘wake?"

 It was Daeng.
 Come and sit or sleep and talk or not as the case may be; I reckoned that she was lonely and also that she reckoned me no threat.

 I grunted in reply then she asked, "What you thinking?"